jmilanovic90/orangehrm/README.md

   "username": "Admin",
   "password": "********"
 }

+Secrets are used for running in Github Actions: ORANGEHRM_USERNAME and ORANGEHRM_PASSWORD

 ```

 Save it as `cypress.env.json`.
 This file is ignored by Git so credentials are not committed.